sixitbb/sixit-core/README.md

 - Power

 NOT planned by ourselves, but we welcome pull requests as long as they're concentrated within sixit/cpual;
-- legacy 64-bit CPUs such as SPARC, PA-RISC, even Itanium - as long as there is at least one recent major compiler supporting them, AND you have a working box to run CI on (!).
+- legacy 64-bit CPUs such as SPARC, PA-RISC, Itanium - as long as there is at least one recent major compiler supporting them, AND you have a working box to run CI on at least once a week (!).

 NOT planned by ourselves, but we welcome pull requests, as long as you have working box to run CI on (!); note, however, that they're unlikely to be 100% optimal (lots of sixit:: code is optimized for 64-bit arithmetics):
 - x86